jonrau1/ElectricEye/README.md

 ## Description

 ElectricEye is a Python-native CLI framework that controls individual Python scripts (affectionately called **Auditors**) which align to a specific AWS service or resource (such as an EC2 Security Group, or Systems Manager Managed Instance) that contain one or more **Checks**.
 Checks (continuously) monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
-By default, the output of these checks are formatted using the [AWS Security Finding Format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) (ASFF) and sent to AWS Security Hub.
+By default, the output of these checks are formatted using the [AWS Security Finding Format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) (ASFF) and sent to AWS Security Hub but can be sent to many other locations.
+As of **30 MARCH 2022** ElectricEye now supports Attack Surface Management (ASM) capabilities, showing you potentially dangerous and exploitable services running on publicly reachable assets such as EC2 Instances and Amazon Elastic Load Balancing (ELB) Application Load Balancers (ALB).

 ElectricEye is extensible, however, and can output to JSON, CSV, PostgreSQL, MongoDB/AWS DocumentDB, and other locations and formats.
 All Checks within ElectricEye are also mapped against popular security framework controls such as the AICPA's Trust Service Criteria (TSCs), NIST 800-53 Rev 5, the NIST Cyber Security Framework (CSF), and ISO/IEC 27001:2013.
 Additionally, ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.

-Numerous personas can make effective usage of ElectricEye such as: Security Operations (SecOps), DevOps, DevSecOps, IT Audit, Governance/Risk/Compliance (GRC) Analysts, Enterprise Architects, Security Architects, Cloud Center of Excellence (CCOE) Engineers, Software Development Engineers (SDEs) using Cloud-native services, Red Teamers, Purple Teamers, and Security Engineering.
+Numerous personas can make effective usage of ElectricEye such as: Security Operations (SecOps), DevOps, DevSecOps, IT Audit, Governance/Risk/Compliance (GRC) Analysts, Enterprise Architects, Security Architects, Cloud Center of Excellence (CCOE) members, Software Development Engineers (SDEs) using Cloud-native services, Red Teamers, Purple Teamers, and Security Engineering.
 That said, ElectricEye can also serve as an important assurance tool or educational tool for nearly any persona who works with or is learning the AWS Cloud.

 **Note**: If you would like to use the "classic" version of ElectricEye it is available in [this branch](https://github.com/jonrau1/ElectricEye/tree/electriceye-classic), however, it will not include any new auditors for services such as QLDB, RAM, etc. Some screenshots may not work correctly due to the linking, sorry about that.